 - Purchase initial medical equipment and office supplies

 There is no understating the importance of insurance for a medical practice.
-Getting the appropriate types and the right amount of insurance coverage is more important in the medical field than most others.
+Getting the appropriate types and the right amount of insurance coverage is more important in the medical field than in most others.
 Understanding which forms of insurance are mandatory and which are optional is critical to having the appropriate amount of protection in times of need.
 You will want to consult with a trusted insurance agent/business advisor to determine what combination of insurance policies provides your practice with the proper coverage.
 Types of insurance your medical practice may need to include:

 - Health, Life and Disability